garylirocks/quickrefs/microsoft-defender-for-cloud.markdown

 ## Cloud Security Explorer

-Allows you to build queries interactively to hunt for risks, like SQL servers WHICH contain sensitive data AND is exposed to the Internet
+Allows you to build queries interactively to hunt for risks, like "SQL servers WHICH contain sensitive data AND is exposed to the Internet"

 ## Data storage